AustrianDataLAB/multi-stage-build/SECURITY.md

 ## Reporting a Vulnerability

+(typically: disclosure must follow some ethical principles, discuss what those may be)

 If you find within this repo and/or project anything that is worrysome, please point it out to your instructor in class or in slack or via email to support@austrianopencloudcommunity.org at any time.
 The disclosure - in this particular case- is not specific and follows no particular process, we are simply grateful if you make us aware of any potential oversights.